SUNY Downstate Health Sciences University

 Office of Research Administration

-Research Compliance - Visiting Scholars and Volunteers
+Research Compliance - Visiting Scholars and Research Volunteers

 Downstate fully supports hosting domestic and international visitors on campus.
 It is important to ensure that all individuals are properly authorized to engage in collaborative research and are not debarred and/or suspended; therefore all visitors must be screened for restricted party affiliations, either through their current U.S. institution or Downstate.